 Picture and Sound Quality

 Another area where IPTV excels over traditional TV is picture and sound quality.
-IPTV transmissions rely on internet connections, which can deliver videos and audio in the highest quality possible.
+IPTV transmissions rely on internet connections, which deliver videos and audio in the highest quality possible.
 Most IPTV services support high-definition (HD) and 4K resolutions.

 Reach